-CRM Goals: Maintain your Pipeline and Nurture your Leads18 Nov 2019
+Maintain your Pipeline and Nurture your CRM Leads14 Feb 2022

-A CRM system exists to help a business manage their relationship with their customers.
-This process usually kicks off with the acquisition of said customers…that’s right, we’re talking about sales today.
-Specifically, how your CRM solution will help you nurture those Leads so they become customers AND maintain your pipeline to make sure you stay in business.
+In today’s blog we’re looking at how your solution will help you nurture those CRM Leads so they become customers AND maintain your pipeline to make sure you stay in business.

 Before I get started, what do I mean by nurturing leads and maintaining a pipeline?

-To help explain, I’d like to go through two things you MUST do and two things you should PROBABLY consider doing in your CRM system if you want it to help with either.
+To help explain, I’d like to go through two things you must do and two things you should probably consider To help explain, I’d like to go through two things you must do and two things you should consider doing in your CRM system if you want it to help with either.

-It is essential that you set up these analytical tools in your CRM…after all, how does your sales team know which Leads to nurture or which areas of their pipeline to focus on, unless these are highlighted?
+Instead of seeing a pile of CRM Leads or Opportunities, you and your team see data that is relevant to you and your role.
+Otherwise, how does your sales team know which Leads to nurture or which areas of their pipeline to focus on?

 Watch and learn